Fused Causal Attention Kernel

 Evaluation

-Benchmarked on three configurations aligned with the FA3 paper (total tokens = 16384):
+Benchmarked on multiple causal configurations aligned with the FA3 paper (total tokens = 16384):

 All configurations use FP16, causal masking, on H100 80GB SXM5.